 - Home Learning will always emphasise the importance of reading daily - Home Learning should not be completed at the expense of students leading a healthy, balanced life - which should include relaxation, exercise, time with family, and play - Additional home learning should involve an element of student choice to allow children and their families to manage their at-home time effectively

 GWA values open communication.
-Clear and reasonable expectations will be given to students and
+Clear and reasonable expectations will be given to students and parents on Back to School Night.

 Suggested Grade Level Time Allotment for Home Learning: